brandonnodar/Missile_Racer/README.md

 <p>Each missile saves it's state of selected upgrade, body color, thruster, and explosion settings.</p>

 ## Game Modes
-<p>There are a variety of game modes, and mini games you can play.</p>
+<p>There are a variety of game modes, game types, and mini games you can play.</p>
 <ul>
   <li>Race: Compete against an AI, first to hit the enemy wins.</li>
   <li>Time Trials: Beat the time.
 Taking too long self destructs your missile.</li>